haniffalab/FCA_bone_marrow/fig5_downs/README.md

-All custom scripts used for the production of Fig5 and Supplementary Fig 5
+All custom scripts used for the production of Fig5 and Extended Data Fig 5